Golf Tournament Fundraiser: Step-by-Step Guide with Ideas

 Here’s an example of a successful golf tournament fundraiser created using Donorbox Events.
 They raised over $25,000 in ticket sales with this event.
 Click here to take a complete look at it including the ticket tiers.

 Your team’s first job is to choose a location and date for your upcoming golf outing.
 Most event planners recommend you set your fundraising goals and budget before deciding on a site and date.
-But golf tournaments are a bit different because the highest cost of this type of event is the use of the golf course.
+But golf tournaments are a bit different because the highest expense for this type of event is the use of the golf course.
 Your location may also determine how many foursomes you can include and how much money you will be able to raise.

 When determining where to hold your event, it is vital to find a location that does not make your event ticket price unattainable for most of your donors.
 Visit your donor database to determine how much people have been willing and able to donate to your organization for an idea of what prices seem reasonable.
 If you can find a location that will give your organization a discount, that is great, but since so many nonprofits hold golf outings, there is a lot of competition, so many golf courses do not see the need.